 - How do I send a bike?

 We have boxes for all sorts of eventualities.
 Watch the video below which takes you through the process of packing a bike.
-(More videos to follow!)
+Please note that if a member of our team has to remove the pedals on your behalf, there will be an additional charge.

 - What are my insurance options?